eyes and hour

 5. Gently press and rub the nori strip until it is firmly attached to the rice ball.

-two shio onigiri laying on top of strips of seaweed
+Two triangle-shaped onigiri laying on top of strips of seaweed.

 Onigiri Variations